 The Department for Communities collects and keeps information about you and about any benefits you claim.
 It's allowed by law to cross check this information and share it with certain other organisations.

-The Data Protection Act 1998 gives you a right by law to know what personal information is held about you by organisations.
+You have a right, by law, to know what personal information is held about you by organisations.
 It's enforced by the Information Commissioner.

 Where to get advice